Last updated:

 The Republic of Uganda is a land-locked country located in East Africa.
 It became a British Protectorate in 1894, the territory of Buganda in the central-southern region being recognized as a separate kingdom under its Kabaka (king).
 In 1961 it was granted internal self-government with federal status for Buganda.
 It obtained independence in 1962 and became a Republic in 1967.

 Under the Independence Constitution of 1962 a unicameral National Assembly replaced the Legislative Council - an arrangement which lasted until 1971 when democratic institutions were abolished under the dictatorial rule of Idi Amin (1971 - 79).
 When Amin was overthown an Interim Parliament was set up and it acted as the Supreme Legislative Body until 1980.
 It was then replaced by the Fourth Parliament which lasted until 1985 when the government was overthrown in yet another military coup.
 Meanwhile the civil war which had been raging since 1981 was to come to an end in 1986 when the National Resistance Movement under Lt.
 General Museveni came to power and set up the National Resistance Council.
 This lasted until 1994 when a Constituent Assembly was established to finalize the new constitution promulgated in 1996.
 Under this Constitution the supreme legislative body is the unicameral Parliament of Uganda.
-Museveni still remains the President after winning two "non-party" elections in 1996 and 2001 and three multi-party elections in 2006, 2011 and 2016.
+Museveni still remains the President.

-The IALS Library Uganda Library collection includes both primary and secondary legal materials, that is, legislation, law reports, text books and journals.
+The IALS Library Uganda collections include both primary and secondary legal materials, that is, legislation, law reports, text books and journals.

 Since independence from British rule Uganda has had four Constitutions dated 1962, 1966, 1967 and 1995.
 The preparation of the first three Constitutions excluded the participation of the ordinary citizenry.
 It is the 1995 Constitution that has been most liberal and enduring.
 It was enacted and promulgated on 8th October 1995 by the peoples' elected Constituent Assembly, effectively replacing the 1967 Constitution, popularly known as the 'pigeon hole' constitution.
 In effect the country had returned, albeit progressively, to democratic governance, rule of law and the observance of basic human rights.

-Since its promulgation the 1995 Constitution has been Amendended three times by the Constitution (Amendment) Act No.13 of 2000; the Constitution (Amendment) Act No.11 of 2005; and the Constitution (Amendment) (No. 2) Act No. 21 of 2005.
-The Reprint of the Constitution reflecting these amendments is available at the IALS Library on Level 2 and can be cited as: The Constitution of the Republic of Uganda (as at 15th February 2006); Kampala: Uganda Law Reform Commission [2006], with Classmark GI3.C.1 UGA.
+Since its promulgation the 1995 Constitution has been Amendended multiple times.
+The Reprint of the Constitution reflecting amendments up to February 2006 is available at IALS Library on Level L2 and can be cited as: The Constitution of the Republic of Uganda (as at 15th February 2006); Kampala: Uganda Law Reform Commission [2006], with Classmark GI3.C.1 UGA.
+Be aware that print verions will not always incorporate the most recent amendments.

 Also available at the IALS are texts of Uganda's previous constitutions, i.e., 1962, 1966 [Depository 17488/32905] & 1967 [Depository 32904/GI3.C.1 AAA], as well as various materials on constitutionalism and the constitutional making process in Uganda.

-Other sources of the constitution at the IALS Library include the 2000 Revised Edition of the Laws of Uganda Vol. 1 (duly listed in the catalogue); and World Constitutions Illustrated, a module of the HeinOnline subscription database (see IALS Electronic Law Library).
+Other sources of the constitution at the IALS Library include the printed 2000 Revised Edition of the Laws of Uganda Vol. 1; and World Constitutions Illustrated, a module of the HeinOnline subscription database.

 The Laws of Uganda are supposed to be revised and consolidated every 10 years.
 The latest revision, which is also available in the Library, is the 2000 Revised Laws of Uganda constituting both Acts and Subsidiary Legislation in two sets colored red for the Acts and blue for Subsidiary legislation.
 This is a set of 28 volumes numbered accordingly whereby Volume 1 - 13 constitute Principal Legislation and Volume 14 - 28 constitute Subsidiary Legislation.
-The 2000 Edition replaced the 1964 Edition which is also available in the library (see the library catalogue).
+The 2000 Edition replaced the 1964 Edition which is also available in the library.

 The older laws from 1895 - 1964 constitute a substantial and arguably complete collection that provides a one-stop source of information about the evolution of Uganda's legal system.
 These are listed in the Catalogue and include: